experimentalpolitics/immigration/material/design.md

 ## MTurk Details

-- *Title:* Media Usage and News Consumption
+- *Title:* Media Use and News Consumption
 - *Description:* Answer a short survey about your personal media diet and issues currently discussed in the news.
 - *Time Alotted:* TBD
 - *Reward*: TBD